dashpilot/netlify-inline-editor/README.md

 Try it out by creating an account on: https://inline-editor.netlify.app/edit/

-After login, you'll be redirected to the main page, where you can edit the page.
-Saving changes currently doesn't work yet, but will soon.
+After login, you'll be redirected to the main page, where you can edit the page by just clicking on the element you want to edit.
+Changes will be saved as json, and loaded when you refresh the page.

+## How to make elements on a page editable

+To make an element editable via the CMS, just give it an id and a class of 'cms-editabe'.
+The CMS will automatically detect what kind of element it is, and show the appropriate input.